-- It is common to throw an absurd number of variables into a BDT and have it signify the variables of importance.
-The more variables used in any supervised learning algorithm, the more difficult it is to debug when something goes wrong, e.g. user error. - The number of nodes, variables, events, and depth of each tree can influence the classification outcome.
-Because BDTs are generally fast to train, play around with the settings/ options to see the effects. - Ensure that the variables used in training match the distribution shapes in data.
+- It is common to throw an absurd number of variables into a BDT and have the software signify the variables of importance.
+The more variables used in any supervised learning algorithm, the more difficult it is to debug when something goes wrong, e.g. user error. - The number of nodes, variables, size of training sample, and depth of each tree can influence the classification outcome.
+Because BDTs are generally fast to train, play around with the settings/options to see the effects. - Ensure that the variables used in training match the distribution shapes in data.
 Poor variable agreement will bias the BDT, and if the BDT uses many variables it can be hard to notice that a problem exists.